cilium/cilium/Documentation/cmdref/cilium-agent.md

       --sockops-enable                              Enable sockops when kernel supported
       --state-dir string                            Directory path to store runtime state (default "/var/run/cilium") --tofqdns-min-ttl int                         The minimum time, in seconds, to use DNS data for toFQDNs policies. (default 3600)
+      --tofqdns-proxy-port int                      Global port on which the in-agent DNS proxy should listen.
+Default 0 is a OS-assigned port.
       --trace-payloadlen int                        Length of payload to capture when tracing (default 128) -t, --tunnel string                               Tunnel mode {vxlan, geneve, disabled} (default "vxlan") --version                                     Print version information